muziejus/transverse/index.md

 --> Homer, _The Odyssey_, trans.
 Wilson, 12.59–69.

-Note: It’s a goofy name, I know, but I was thinking about how obstacles can move, like blockers on a football field.
+Note: It’s a goofy name, I know, but I was thinking about how obstacles can sometimes move, like blockers on a football field.
 They wander alongside the wanderer, and, as wandering rocks, they are threats to whatever is trying to move past them, be they doves, ships, or Robin Vote or Oedipa Maas.
 So what are the rocks Robin faces?
 And how can we try to imagine the heterogeneous space in which she moves and in which her own movement is hindered.

 ---